Bebe and Louis Barron: Recording studio

 For a short time, the Barrons held a monopoly on tape recording equipment.
 The only other competition in town were the studios owned by Raymond Scott and Eric Siday.
 The connection through Louis' cousin working at 3M proved to be vital in obtaining batches of early magnetic tape.
 Due to the lack of competition in the field, and to the surprise of the owners, the recording business was a success.

 Aside from the tape recorders, most of the equipment in the studio was completely built by Louis.
 One of the home made pieces was a monstrous speaker that could produce very heavy bass.
 Electronic oscillators that produced sawtooth, sine, and square waves were also home built prize possessions.
 They had a filter, a spring reverberator, and several tape recorders.
 A Stancil-Hoffmann reel to reel was custom built by the inventor for looping the samples, and changing their speed.
 The thriving business brought in enough income to purchase some commercial equipment.

 The Barrons' music was noticed by the avant-garde scene.
-During 1952-53 the studio was used by John Cage for his very first tape work Williams Mix.
+During 1952–53 the studio was used by John Cage for his very first tape work Williams Mix.
 The Barrons were hired by Cage to be the engineers.
 They recorded over 600 different sounds, and arranged them with Cage's directions in various ways by splicing the tape together.
 The four and a half minute piece took over a year to finish.
 Cage also worked in the Barrons' studio on his Music for Magnetic Tape with other notable composers, including Morton Feldman, Earle Brown, and David Tudor.
 It was Cage who first encouraged the Barrons to consider their creations "music".

+Also around this time, the studio was used by composer Lucia Dlugoszewski in creating her score for Marie Menken's film "Visual Variations on Noguchi".